uvicmakerlab/dhsi2016/123dDesign.md

 **Change the colour or visible texture of your model**

 Select the material button from your main menu and a pop-up menu will appear, allowing you to adjust colour and visible texture.
+This won't actually affect the color or material of your printer, but it will allow you to explore how your model might look made from different materials.

 ![image alt text](images/material.png)